-Most of my apples were gone now, taken by humans or munched on by deer or whittled away at by the bats.
-As my leaves left my body, leaving me bare and strong, the remaining apples fell as well.
-The first frost came, and most of my fruits plunged to the icy dirt.
+Most of my apples were gone now, taken by humans or munched on by deer or whittled away by the bats.
+Leaves fell from my body, leaving me bare and strong.
+The first frost came, and any remaining fruit plunged to the icy dirt.
 My limbs shivered in the wind, my trunk burrowed deep into the ground.
-I prepared for a beautiful hell and I only hope my fruit did as well.
+I prepared for a beautiful hell, and I only hope my fruit did as well.
 The night brought ice and flakes of crystal, coating me in a waxy watery film.

 The winds are coming, cold and bleak,